numero28/ict112-pop/README.md

 # ict112-pop
-Introduction to programming in Python
+Introduction to programming in Python by Joseph Amponsah